terra-money/docs/docs/learn/terra-station/staking.md

 4. Confirm the amounts.
 Enter your password and click **Undelegate**.

 Your staked Luna is unbonding.
 Please check back in 21 days to complete the process.

+## What are the risks associated with Staking?
+When you stake your LUNA tokens, you do not have access to them for a minimum of 21 days.